dp119/py_repo/git.md

  HEAD is a reference to the last commit in the currently checked-out branch. cat .git/HEAD

+# <h2>  What are different branching strategy in Git

+Feature Branches

+	Feature branches are the ones developers create to work on new features.
+	After the feature is complete, the developer should merge the feature back to master.

+Release Branches

+	These branches allow for preparation of a new release.
+And besides that, they enable the developer to perform minor bug fixes and to prepare metadata for the release.

+	Since this work is being done in a separate branch, the development branch is free to receive featuresintended for the next release.

+Hotfix Branches

+	Hotfix branches are for bug fixes.
+	This release isn’t planned.
+	Instead, it’s due to necessity: a critical bug in production that must be dealt with swiftly

+# <h2> How to save the work and switch between branches

 # <h5> *Learn more about markdown [here](https://guides.github.com/features/mastering-markdown/)*